AmateurPythonGuy/Practical-list/README.md

 list of programs to be done for class 12 practical record

 ## Questions
+`TBC = To be completed`

 1. Write a menu-driven program to check for palindrome and armstrong.
 2. WAP to input numbers in the list and find sum of odd numbers and sum of even numbers in the list.
 3. WAP to input n numbers in tuple and pass it to function to count how many even